KyrillosZakher/DSP-5/README.md

-# This task is about getting an abnormal ECG signal from a patient and detect the disease he has.
+# This task is about getting an abnormal ECG signal from a patient and detecting the disease he has with matlab.